-In this example, we can see that Lee’s net worth went up because he paid off his credit card, and reduced his car loan while also adding more money towards his investments, and EPF savings.
+In this example, we can see that Lee’s net worth went up because he paid off his credit card and reduced his car loan while also adding more money towards his investments and EPF savings.

-So, if your net worth declines temporarily because you paid off your credit card, put a downpayment on a house, or paid for your child’s education, that’s okay, as long as you’re also saving towards your long-term goals, such as your retirement.
+So, if your net worth declines temporarily because you paid off your credit card, put a downpayment on a house, or paid for your child’s education, that’s OK, as long as you’re also saving towards your long-term goals, such as your retirement.

 Ultimately, tracking your net worth is one of the many tools you can use in financial planning to help you achieve your goals.
-Whether your goal is to retire comfortably, or have the freedom to do what you want with your time, knowing how far (or, how close) you are from those goals by tracking your net worth empowers you to plan your finances to get you there.
+Whether your goal is to retire comfortably or have the freedom to do what you want with your time, knowing how far (or how close) you are from those goals by tracking your net worth empowers you to plan your finances to get you there.